Laura Iñiguez, Content Manager at Hirebook

-The top left square is often Great Work, or potential Great Work – "I care / They don’t care" – as well as some Good Work.
-Unfortunately the organization is not interested in those Great Work OKRs.
+The top left square is often Great Work or potential Great Work – "I care / They don’t care" – as well as some Good Work.
+Unfortunately, the organization is not interested in those Great Work OKRs.
 This is work you are thrilled about doing, but you are not getting the attention you think it deserves.
-Here you have two choices: sell the organization on this OKR and shift it to the “They care/I care” top right box, or 'let this work die a sad and lonely death' (Michael’s words).
+Here you have two choices: sell the business or the organization on this OKR and shift it to the “They care/I care” top right box, or 'let this work die a sad and lonely death' (Michael’s words).

 Track the mix quarter over quarter.
 If by the end of the year you have shifted the mix to where you want it, perfect!
 If not – try harder next quarter.

 If you have a performance measurement system at work, you should even be able to see the performance you are achieving in each of these squares – and which category of OKR you make better progress on.

 The OKR framework has proven to bring great benefits and results to thousands of companies across the globe.
 We hope our OKR Software helps you skyrocket your organization’s performance and achieve new levels of success!

 - May 2022